ministryofjustice/security-guidance/docs/it-investigations-planning-and-operations-policy.md

 -   **__POL.POP.004__**

-    Each forensic investigation **shall** be guided by the principles set out by the [ACPO guidelines](https://library.college.police.uk/docs/acpo/digital-evidence-2012.pdf)issued by the National Police Chiefs' Council \(NPCC\).
+    Each forensic investigation **shall** be guided by the principles set out by the [ACPO guidelines](https://library.college.police.uk/docs/acpo/digital-evidence-2012.pdf) issued by the National Police Chiefs' Council \(NPCC\).

 The integrity of data, which **might** subsequently relied upon in court, **shall** be maintained throughout the forensic investigation process.